philipturner/MoltenCL/README.md

 Uses [philipturner/metal-float64](https://github.com/philipturner/metal-float64) to emulate double-precision arithmetic.

-Catch phrase based on Homebrew: "The missing package manager for macOS (or Linux)".
-Homebrew came up with the original idea.
+Homebrew came up with the catch phrase "The missing package manager for macOS (or Linux)".
+I used that phrase for ideas when coming up with a subtitle for this repository.